arafatm/arafatm.github.io/_articles/agile/shape-up.md

 included, jump to a solution with the assumption that it’s obvious why it’s a good idea to build this thing.

-Diving straight into “what to build”—the solution—is dangerous.
+Diving straight into “what to build” - the solution - is dangerous.
 You don’t establish any basis for discussing whether this solution is good or bad without a problem.
 “Add tabs to the iPad app” might be attractive to UI designers, but what’s to prevent the discussion from devolving into a long debate about